-OLD BOYS REUNION DINNER
+PORTLAND OLD BOYS REUNION DINNER

-WE ARE NOW FULL FOR THE 2014
+WE ARE NOW TAKING BOOKINGS FOR THE 2016 DINNER

-OLD BOYS REUNION DINNER 2014
+PORTLAND OLD BOYS REUNION DINNER 2016

-Steve Mather (Merchandising) and Jim
+Steve Mather (Merchandising)

-The reunion dinner will take place at the Victoria Bars Weymouth Friday
+The reunion dinner will take place at the Victoria Bars Weymouth Friday the 19th February 2016.

 This will be the ninth year this prestigious event has taken place; and will be a traditional formal dinner.

 All Royal Naval personnel who served at Portland are welcome to attend

 and details can be downloaded by clicking on the 'Booking Form' link contained on this page.